Skip to content

 Sicker children

-At the time of writing this the mortality in children is exceedingly low.
-This is very reassuring but business will continue as usual.
-Treatment options may be limited dependent on restrictions with regard to aerosol-generating procedures.
+Treatment options may be limited depending on restrictions with regard to aerosol-generating procedures.
 There have been mixed messages as to whether nebulization of medication. leads to increased healthcare worker risk.
-Some places are now controlling the use of nebulized treatment, as well as mandating consultant approval of high flow nasal cannula oxygenation.
-In centre without access to a PICU on-site how are these children being managed?
-What have measures have paediatric retrieval services put in place to deal with the potential increase in referrals?
+Some places are now controlling the use of nebulized treatment and mandating consultant approval of high-flow nasal cannula oxygenation.
+In centres without access to a PICU on-site, how are these children being managed?
+What measures have paediatric retrieval services put in place to deal with the potential increase in referrals?

 Stuff